Novak478/novak478.github.io/_posts/2018-12-4-precursorto30daysandstopignoringme.markdown

 This is not meant to be a serious project / website, but a rather goofy one instead.

-The goal of this is 30 days is to create a flask web application using a microservices architecture.
+The goal is to create a flask web application using a microservices architecture in 30 days or less.
 It will have/be:

 - a login system complete with authentication of some sort (besides phone/email verification).
 - a user dashboard letting you know how many times someone has let you know they want attention from you, common times they want attention, and your most attention-hungry associates.